clr2of8/GatherContacts/README.md

 ## Pro Tips

-Randomize the order of your username list before spraying to avoid be detected in some cases.
+Randomize the order of your username list before spraying to avoid being detected in some cases.
 You can add a column of random numbers to your spreadsheet using the **=RAND()** formula, then sort by this column.

 Randomize your source IP using ProxyCannon from [#_shellIntel](https://www.shellntel.com/blog/2016/1/14/update-to-proxycannon) as described [here](https://www.blackhillsinfosec.com/using-burp-proxycannon/).